nodeschool/vancouver/README.md

 # Template

-This is heavily based off the nodeschool toronto template.
-It used jekyll which when I tried it wouldn't compile properly, and as a node group, figured all node was better.
+This is heavily based off the NodeSchool Toronto template.
+It used Jekyll which when I tried it wouldn't compile properly, and as a Node.js group, figured all Node.js was better.

 ## Install all depenendancies